Latent homosexuality: In fiction

 In Kingsley Amis' 1966 book The Anti-Death League, the main character is introduced while resisting treatment for repressed homosexuality – which a doctor believes that he has – despite the man being openly homosexual.

 Latent homosexual themes were a common theme of science fiction films of the 1950s.

 In the 1999 film American Beauty, the character Colonel Fitts (Chris Cooper) is depicted as being a latent homosexual.
 Throughout the film, Fitts makes several statements that are narrow-minded and homophobic, and it disturbs the colonel that his son Ricky might be homosexual.
 However, toward the end of the film, it is revealed that Fitts has sexual feelings toward men when he approaches his neighbor Lester Burnham (Kevin Spacey) and kisses him, but Lester rejects Col. Fitts, and this greatly humiliates him.

+Latent homosexuality was used a recurring joke on the television series Frasier and Arrested Development.
+Arrested Development – Psychiatrist Tobias Fünke (played by David Cross), who diagnoses patients as 'homosexual', is comically oblivious to his own signs of latent homosexuality.